 Pupils will have the opportunity to use a wide range of media and must develop an understanding of their properties and the appropriate handling of equipment.
 They will also learn how to select the materials and equipment which are most suited to the task in hand, and learn to express themselves through the use of visual languages, line, tone, colour, shape, texture, form.
 Pupils will build up a practical vocabulary.
 To assist in discussion of work to create a dialogue about Art, theirs and others.

 Reference will be made to the works of Artists, Designers, and Craft persons, past and present.

-The Art Department has continued to have 100% pass rate and managed to gain two C grades at G.C.S.E. this year.
-We have achieved Arts Mark Gold and are involved in the Arts Award scheme.
+The Art Department has continued to have 100% pass rate this year.

 The Art Department at Clare Mount consists of one art teacher, supported by an excellent team of teaching assistants.

 The groups in art are run on a carousel system.